jharwell/sierra/docs/src/user-guide/variables.rst

 - ``exp_setup.T1000``: Run is 1,000 seconds long with the default 5
   ticks/sec, giving 1,000 × 5 = 5,000 timesteps, assuming the engine default
-  is capturing one datapoint pe 100 timesteps, giving approximately 50 datapoints per run.
+  is capturing one datapoint per 100 timesteps, giving approximately 50 datapoints per run.

 - ``exp_setup.T10000.K10``: Run is 10,000 seconds long with 10 ticks/sec,
   giving 10,000 × 10 = 100,000 timesteps and approximately 50 datapoints